 Complex Adaptive Water Systems (CAWS)

 We are a group of scientists (and scientists-to-be) who use different quantitative approaches to solve complex water management issues around the world.
 We are physically located in the Department of Civil and Environmental Engineering at Lehigh University.
-Our most recent projects focus on the dynamic interaction (or Nexus) among food, energy, water, and environment at different spatial and temporal scales.
-We also initiate the effort in stormwater smart city in 2020.
+Our previous projects focus on the dynamic interaction (or Nexus) among food, energy, water, and environment at different spatial and temporal scales.
+We initiated the effort in stormwater management and catastrophe flood modeling in 2020.
 We use the Agent-based modeling (ABM) approach coupled with progress-based models to evaluate both natural and human behavior uncertainty in a Couple Natural-Human complex system.

 OUR LATEST RESEARCH